DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 than another, to transcend time.
 Let us take two examples, one from the past, one from the present.

-The 20^th^-century historical narrative has rendered theater the 'residue of pure and authentic culture in a world of mass-media and television daftness', as Peter Boenisch rightly claims.[^46] From Jacques Copeau's 'bare stage' and Peter Brook's 'empty space' to Jerzy
+The 20th century historical narrative has rendered theater the 'residue of pure and authentic culture in a world of mass-media and television daftness', as Peter Boenisch rightly claims.[^46] From Jacques Copeau's 'bare stage' and Peter Brook's 'empty space' to Jerzy